upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 The pattern shown above is the simplest implementation of the `fetch()` which will get data from a URL, and it's primarily what we'll be using.
 It can, however, get more complex.

 For instance, it's possible to chain together multiple `.then()` functions which will be executed in order following a successful `fetch()` request.
-This might come in handy if you first want to convert response data to JSON before using it:
+This might come in handy if you first need to convert response data to JSON before using it:

 ```javascript
 fetch(apiURL)